Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

 Now we have a small system for updating player's position and velocity.
 After adding it to the game loop, you should see our render method updating, something like this:

 {{ image(
-  src="/img/platform-game/status.gif",
+  src="/img/2d-controls/game-state.gif",
   alt="",
   size="xs"
 ) }}

 ## Render, again

-While the game I plan to make is going to be rendered on the canvas, for now I'll keep things simple, again.
-Instead of introducing canvas at this point, I'll just use a simple div element and CSS transforms.
+While we should probably be using canvas, for now we'll keep things simple.
+Instead of introducing canvas at this point, let's just use a simple div element and CSS transforms.

 Basic setup: